MohammadJRS/SureMap/README.md

 Download https://github.com/y-256/libdivsufsort and install.
 Make sure to compile libdivsufsort to static 64-bit libraries, i.e. set options in the main CMakeLists.txt to option(BUILD_SHARED_LIBS "Set to OFF to build static libraries" OFF) option(BUILD_DIVSUFSORT64 "Build libdivsufsort64" ON)

-SureMap is using the suffix array algorithm implemented by Juha Karkkainen and Dominik Kempa, based on the paper: Engineering a Lightweight External Memory Suffix Array Construction Algorithm.
+SureMap is using the suffix array algorithm implemented by Juha Karkkainen and Dominik Kempa, based on the paper: Juha Kärkkäinen, Dominik Kempa, Simon J. Puglisi.
+'Parallel External Memory Suffix Sorting'.
 In Proc.
-2nd International Conference on Algorithms for Big Data (ICABD) 2014.
+26th Symposium on Combinatorial Pattern Matching (CPM 2015), Springer, 2015, pp. 329-342.

 ## install